bjadel/MensaChemnitz/README.md

 About
 -----
-This application displays the canteen menu of the TU Chemnitz.
+This application displays the canteen menu of the TU Chemnitz and FH Zwickau.

 Contact
 -------